Red Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Jose Berrios (8-5) for his 17th start of the season.
+- Yusei Kikuchi (7-2) will take the mound for the Blue Jays, his 17th start of the season.

-- In 16 starts this season, he's earned a quality start in nine of them.

-- In 16 starts, Berrios has pitched through or past the fifth inning 14 times.
-He has a season average of 5.9 frames per outing.
+- Kikuchi has pitched five or more innings in two straight games and will look to extend that streak.

-- He has three appearances this season with zero earned runs allowed out of his 16 chances this season.
+- He has three appearances with no earned runs allowed in 16 chances this season.

 |Opponent